-The Physical Therapy team at Swift Institute and Swift Urgent Clinic has experience in treating spine as well as musculoskeletal and neurological conditions, orthopedic and sports injuries, vestibular and balance disorders, and pre / post-therapy for spine and joint surgeries.
+The Physical Therapy team at Swift Institute has experience in treating spine as well as musculoskeletal and neurological conditions, orthopedic and sports injuries, vestibular and balance disorders, and pre / post-therapy for spine and joint surgeries.
 The physical therapists collaborate with providers of Swift Institute and Swift Urgent Clinic to help each patient find pain relief and return to more active lifestyles.

 Lastly, because Swift Institute and Swift Urgent Clinic are part of a multi-disciplinary group, this is an advantage over other physical therapy clinics in that the physical therapists have immediate access to physical medicine and rehabilitation MDs, interventional radiology MDs, and fellowship-trained spine surgeons since they are within the same center.
 This team of spine surgeons, nonsurgical specialty physicians and physical therapists can quickly conference and resolve questions and issues that may arise, without you having to wait several weeks for an appointment with an outside physician.
 This tight communication loop between patient, provider and physical therapist, represents a critical advantage that speeds the patient along to recovery faster than the outside physical therapy clinics that must communicate by phone or mail to those involved in the treatment process.
 At Swift Institute, everything is within one center for the benefit of the patient.

 One of the key features that sets Swift Institute apart from other clinics that treat back and neck pain is its spine-specialized therapy department.
 Patients will be connected with a physical therapist who has advanced training in techniques for spine.
-Torrey C. Schweickert, PT, MSPT, Megan Worthen, PT, DPT, Matt Kimber, PT, DPT, Michelle Forman, PT, DPT, Hannah Randazzo, PT, DPT, and Alexandra Gerlach, PT, DPT of Swift Institute have skills and techniques that are specifically oriented at relieving back and neck pain.
+Torrey C. Schweickert, PT, MSPT, Megan Worthen, PT, DPT, Matt Kimber, PT, DPT, Hannah Randazzo, PT, DPT, Alexandra Gerlach, PT, DPT, Conor White, PT, DPT, Julie Johnson, PT, Chris Kegler, PT, DPT, Edwin Horney, PT, DPT, Adam Mick, PT, MSPT, and Jake Brewer, PT, DPT of Swift Institute have skills and techniques that are specifically oriented at relieving back and neck pain.

 The only way to permanently relieve pain involves changing the physiology of the back by using exercise to make it stronger, more flexible and resistant to injury.
 While a general physical therapist may spend weeks attempting to mask pain using heat, ice or ultrasound, research has shown that using these passive treatments is not the best way to return someone to activity efficiently.
 This general physical therapist often sees a wide variety of patients each day who suffer problems related to sore elbows, knees or shoulders.
 General physical therapists typically have a very limited understanding of the best ways to treat specific types of back problems.
 At best, they may have taken a couple courses on therapy for a back or neck injury.